Biological Sciences Graduate Degrees

 - Arrangements for Oral Thesis Examination form [Word] (CAS#7 form)

-- Report on Oral Thesis Examination form [Word] (CAS#8 form)
+- Report on Oral Thesis Examination form [PDF] (CAS#8 form)

 The Biological Sciences Department offers both master's and doctoral degrees and is composed of faculty from both Biological Sciences and Biomedical Sciences (Ohio University Heritage College of Osteopathic Medicine).